maasajal/FoodSpot/README.md

 # Food Spot

-Food Spot for food lover in Tampere!, Search your favourite food items, randomly generate your meal, Find new food items
+Food Spot for Cook!, who has ambitious to be a chef, Search your favourite food items, randomly generate your meal, Find new food items, Add your new recipe to this new food items.
+Know about us and contact us for anything.

 ## Available Scripts